The Riddle of the Seventy Sevens

 Matthew 18:21-22: A Preterist Commentary: Summary and Highlights

-In Matthew 18:21-22, Jesus answers Peter’s question about how often to forgive with a riddle whose solution points to the year in which Christ would be killed for the remission of sins.
+In Matthew 18:21-22, Jesus answers Peter’s question about how often to forgive with an Easter egg whose solution points to the year in which Christ would be killed for the remission of sins.
 See the following Preterist commentary on Matthew 18:21-22 for a detailed explanation of the underlying meaning and amazing fulfillment of Jesus’ seemingly simple reply.

 The Riddle of the Seventy Sevens